fablabbcn/smartcitizen-api/doc/onboarding.md

 ## User login

-Before completing the 'Onboarding Process' it is required authenticate users.
+Before completing the 'Onboarding Process', it is required for users to login (v0/sessions).
+This implies for new users to 'Sign Up'.
-Regardless of user is new or not authorization credentials are required and the 'access_token' must be provided on the device registration.

 ## Register device (add a new device to user using 'orphan_device')

 ### POST v0/onboarding/register

-Method takes 'access_token' and adds to the current_user a new 'device' using onboarding_session's correspondent 'orphan_device' attributes.
+Method adds to the current_user a new 'device' using onboarding_session's correspondent 'orphan_device' attributes.
 It returns newly created 'device'.

-If 'access_token' is not valid or missing, (401) "Authorization required" is returned.

 If 'Onboarding-Session' is not valid, (404) "Invalid onboarding_session".

+Requires user authentication, otherwise (401) "Authorization required" is returned.

 ```
 POST v0/onboarding/register request example: